Drawing a Thousand Plateaus

 Inflexions research journal

 Marc sent these diagrams to Brian Massumi, the translator of A Thousand Plateaus into English, who is currently one of the editors of Inflexions, the online journal for research-creation.
 The first volume of the journal includes some of these diagrams in the Tangents section.

-The drawings were exhibited in an old library and Marc presented a talk about the process of developing a visual language to present the ideas in the book.
+The drawings were exhibited in a historic library and Marc presented a talk about the process of developing a visual language to present the ideas in the book.
 Visit the conference archives here.

 Using a Thousand Plateaus Drawings in your own work

 All drawings are available for publication, both in print and digitally, and for purchase, either as original artworks or as open edition prints.

 Interested in PUBLISHING a drawing?

 Please contact us to obtain the correct publication permissions for academic or commercial use for paper or digital publishing.